yantonov/ml-docker/README.md

-these scripts help to use anaconda throught docker images
+These scripts help to use anaconda throught docker images.

 Usage: